pikkatech-eu/Skedula/README.md

 ### 🌿 Hierarchical Outlining
 - Organize items in a natural tree structure
 - Collapse and expand branches with ease
+- Changing the order of nodes (up & down) *(planned)*
 - Drag & drop for fast reordering *(planned)*

 ### 🪶 Clean, Minimal UI
 - TreeView-based item list for instant load time
-- Details panel for notes and extended properties
+- Details panel for notes and extended properties  *(simple version at present, extension planned)*
-- Optional modernized TreeView styling (no lines, no plus/minus icons)
+- Optional modernized styling (no lines, custom icons)

 ### 📦 Lightweight Storage
 - All data stored in **JSON**
 - Human-readable, version-friendly, and portable
-- Auto-save support *(planned)*
+- Auto-save support

 ### ⚡ Fast & Responsive
 - Written in C# (.NET) with a focus on performance